Government reform of Peter the Great: Finance and trade

 Fighting the Great Northern War required unprecedented economic resources, and Russia's yawning budget deficit and aging infrastructure meant that the state could not effectively allocate resources and money in wartime.
 Peter's government was constantly in dire need of money, and at first it responded by monopolizing certain strategic industries, such as salt, vodka, oak, and tar.
 Peter also taxed many Russian cultural customs (such as bathing, fishing, beekeeping, and wearing beards) and issued tax stamps for paper goods.
 However, with each new tax came new loopholes and new ways to avoid them, and so it became clear that tax reform was simply not enough.

 The solution was a sweeping new poll tax, which replaced a household tax on cultivated land.
 Previously, peasants had skirted the tax by combining several households into one estate; now, however, each peasant was assessed individually for a tax of 70 kopeks, paid in cash.
 This was significantly heavier than the taxes it replaced, and it enabled the Russian state to expand its treasury almost sixfold between 1680 and 1724.
 Peter also pursued proto-protectionist trade policies, placing heavy tariffs on imports and trade to maintain a favorable environment for Russian-made goods.

+Monetary reform

+Peter also instituted a monetary reform that introduced copper coinage to Russia and reduced the amount of silver in a ruble from 40 g to 28 g.
+This devalued ruble was equivalent to the contemporary thalers used in other European nations at the time.
+Five Moscow mints — four controlled by the Grand Treasury and one by the Naval Chancellery — produced the new coinage in the first decade of the 1700s.
+Fully in place by 1704, the reformed system expressed traditional Russian accounting values in actual coins: polushka (1/4 kopek), denga (1/2 kopek), altyn (3 kopeks), grivna (10 kopeks), poltina (50 kopeks) and ruble (100 kopeks).
+With the revaluation of the ruble, Russia saw the value of its currency cut in half when trading with other nations.
+For example, in 1707, British envoy Charles Whitworth noted that 110 kopeks was equivalent to 1 British crown (or 5 shillings) where previously 1 ruble was worth 10 shillings.